torvalds/linux/Documentation/admin-guide/devices.rst

 All terminal devices are named similarly; this section explains the naming and use of the various types of TTYs.
-Note that the naming conventions include several historical warts; some of these are Linux-specific, some were inherited from other systems, and some reflect Linux outgrowing a borrowed convention.
+Note that the naming conventions include several historical warts; some of these are GNU/Linux-specific, some were inherited from other systems, and some reflect GNU/Linux outgrowing a borrowed convention.

 A hash mark (``#``) in a device name is used here to indicate a decimal number without leading zeroes.